USA Banner

 Bus Rapid Transit

 Bus Rapid Transit (BRT) is a high-quality bus-based transit system that delivers fast and efficient service that may include dedicated lanes, busways, traffic signal priority, off-board fare collection, elevated platforms and enhanced stations.
-BRT has advanced throughout the U.S. in the last decade as congestion has increased and community leaders have sought affordable transit alternatives.
-BRT systems operate in big cities like Los Angeles and Pittsburgh, and is growing in popularity among mid-sized metropolitan areas like Eugene, Oregon, and Cleveland.
+BRT has advanced throughout the U.S. over the last two decades as congestion has increased and community leaders have sought affordable transit alternatives.
+BRT operates in big cities like New York, Los Angeles, Boston, Miami, Pittsburgh, Cleveland, and Las Vegas, and is growing in popularity among mid-sized metropolitan areas like Minneapolis, MN; Eugene, OR; Indianapolis, IN; Kansas City, MO; Hartford, CT; and Richmond, VA.

-Because BRT contains features similar to a light rail or subway system, it is often considered more reliable, convenient and faster than regular bus services.
+Because BRT contains features similar to light rail transit, it is often considered more reliable, convenient and faster than regular bus services.
 With the right features, BRT is able to avoid the delays that can slow regular bus services, like being stuck in traffic and queuing to pay on board.
-See a list of BRT reports and resources.